top of page

 EXTENDING YOUR WASH DAYS IS A GOOD THING.

-Washing less often may take a bit of time for your scalp to get used to as it works to calm down the production of oils it was used to making, but extending to 2 days is quite easy, and extending to 3 days is not that difficult!
+Washing less often may take a bit of time for your scalp to get used to as it works to calm down the production of oils it was used to make, but extending to 2 days is quite easy, and extending to 3 days is not that difficult!
 It just takes patience and following a few other tips so that this can work for you as well.

 Read this -> Why is my hair so greasy